 Two risk factors greatly increase the risk of nasal cavity and paranasal sinus cancer:

 Tobacco use .
-Use of tobacco (including cigarettes, cigars, pipes, chewing tobacco, and snuff) is the single largest risk factor for head and neck cancer.
+Use of tobacco is the single largest risk factor for head and neck cancer.
+Tobacco products include cigarettes, cigars, pipes, chewing tobacco, and snuff.
 Eighty-five percent (85%) of head and neck cancer is linked to tobacco use.
-Recent research suggests that people who have used marijuana may be at higher risk for head and neck cancer.
+Additionally, recent research suggests that people who have used marijuana may be at higher risk for head and neck cancer.
 Secondhand smoke may also increase a person’s risk of head and neck cancer.

 Alcohol .
 Frequent and heavy consumption of alcohol is a risk factor for head and neck cancer.
 Using alcohol and tobacco together increases this risk even more.